-Andrea Gaddie Bartlett is a visionary leader with more than 20 years experience driving digital transformation in the healthcare, life sciences and technology industries.
+Andrea Gaddie Bartlett is a visionary leader with more than 20 years of experience driving digital transformation in the healthcare, life sciences, and technology industries.
 She is the CEO and founder of UniqueMindsAI.

 In the rapidly evolving healthcare landscape, the integration of generative AI offers unprecedented opportunities to enhance patient care, streamline healthcare operations, and optimize patient experience.
 At UniqueMindsAI, we firmly believe that the success of any AI initiative hinges not just on the technology itself but on how well it addresses the real needs and pain points of patients, caregivers, and healthcare professionals.
 This is why design thinking and customer journey mapping are indispensable tools in our strategy and design processes.